marcozampini/sing-like-freddie/README.md

 ## Contact the author

-You can contact the author of this game via LinkedIn, at https://www.linkedin.com/in/marcozampini/.
+You can contact the author of this game via LinkedIn, at <a href="https://www.linkedin.com/in/marcozampini" target="_blank">https://www.linkedin.com/in/marcozampini</a>.